itlancer/VideoTextureFLV/README.md

-Using FLV with alpha channel as VideoTexture.
+Using FLV video with alpha channel as VideoTexture.